Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 - How has this affected your daily life or relationships?

-Understanding the impact of symptoms on relationships and daily activities helps gauge the severity of the disorder and provides a basis for tailoring appropriate treatment interventions.
+Understanding the impact of symptoms on your relationships and daily activities helps gauge the severity of the disorder and provides a basis for tailoring appropriate treatment interventions.

-Yes, you can expect to be asked addiction-related questions.
+Yes, you can expect to be asked addiction-related questions during the assessment.
 There is a recognized link between PTSD and substance use disorders.
 Specific questions may vary based on your circumstances.
-You should provide as much information as possible and be open about your mental and physical health.
-The following are example questions that might be asked during an evaluation.
+You should provide as much information as possible and be open about your health and substance use.

 This question helps identify if substance use is a coping mechanism for managing PTSD symptoms, which can point to a dual diagnosis requiring integrated treatment.